407-610-2417

 From what we’ve seen in our clients’ projects, here are the main areas you need to work on to be more visible in these results:

 • Collect and manage reviews: Ask your clients to leave detailed feedback either on Google or any other industry-specific review platforms.
-The more reviews you have, the more material AI has to work with when someone searches for products or services like yours.

 • Maintain consistent store-level information: Check if your NAP details and website link match across directories and your own site.
-This is not new for traditional SEO, but it also helps AI accurately identify and link your business across sources.

 These steps build a strong foundation, but they don’t work once and then get forgotten.
 Everything from your profile to reviews to website content also needs to be regularly updated.